isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 5. Explore the Measure tool.
 Click on the starting and ending points of the segment to be measured

     5.1.
-Double-click to end a measurement
+Right-click to end a measurement

     5.2.
 Do composed measurements based on several segments, for example, over a main road of the background image